ermun361/alx-airbnb-database/database-adv-script/Readme.md

 -   **Aggregation (`COUNT` / `GROUP BY`):** Calculates the total number of bookings for each user, providing a summary of user activity.
 -   **Window Functions (`RANK` / `ROW_NUMBER`):** Ranks properties based on their total booking count.
 This is useful for identifying the most popular properties. `RANK()` is used to handle ties gracefully.

+## Task 3: Implement Indexes for Optimization

+This task focuses on improving query performance by creating indexes.
+- **`3-database_index.sql`**: Contains `CREATE INDEX` commands and `EXPLAIN ANALYZE` queries to measure performance.
+- **`3-index_performance.md`**: A report explaining the performance impact of indexing.

+---

+## Task 5: Partitioning Large Tables

+This task addresses performance on large datasets by implementing table partitioning.
+- **`5-partitioning.sql`**: Contains the SQL commands to modify the `bookings` table's primary key and apply `RANGE` partitioning by date.
+- **`5-partition_performance.md`**: A report explaining how partition pruning dramatically improves date-range query performance.